atishaykumar/datascience-intern/README.md

   - Average sale price of the house per location
   - Max sale price
   - Min sale price
+- All the above output has to be generated using SQL Queries vs calculations in python code

 Note:
 - Bonus points for handling error cases in the rest APIs